xmtp/docs-xmtp-org/docs/pages/protocol/portable-inbox.md

 # XMTP portable inbox

 With apps built with XMTP, each user gets a portable inbox.
 This inbox provides access to all of the XMTP messages you’ve exchanged, regardless of the app used to create the message.
-With your portable inbox, your essages meet you where you are.
+With your portable inbox, your messages meet you where you are.

 For example, this means that you and a friend can each use your own preferred app to exchange messages.